Neighborhood Hubs

 • Where are the 13 Hubs?I saw the map but addresses or business names

-Jackie Jackson asked about 1 year ago
+Jackie Jackson asked over 1 year ago

 Project Team response: Hello Jackie - thank you for your question.
 The 13 Hubs that were identified back in 2018-2019 are discussed in more detail in the DRAFT Hubs report that is posted under Documents.
 You can find more information there.
 Please note that part of this phase of the Hubs project is to evaluate those hub locations and refine the list.
 The refinement process will include surveys and interviews with business owners and property owners and additional public outreach.
 It is very likely that there will be fewer than 13 hubs after this phase of the project.

-Page last updated: 25 Mar 2024, 09:55 AM
+Page last updated: 04 Sep 2024, 10:40 AM